NexteraMatt/iptables-management-script/README.md

 - **Initialization Improvements**: Set default policies and rules for loopback traffic and established connections.
 - **Dynamic Port Management**: Allows for dynamic opening and closing of specified ports and services.
 - **IP Configuration Handling**: Reads from a configuration file to apply specific IP rules for HTTP and HTTPS.

-## Features

-- **Open and Close Ports/Services**: Open or close multiple ports or services specified in the command line arguments.
-- **Configuration File**: If the configuration file (`allowed_ips.conf`) is empty, HTTP and HTTPS traffic is allowed from any source.
-If the file contains IP addresses, only those IPs are allowed to access HTTP and HTTPS.
-- **Custom Service Mapping**: Includes custom mappings for services like Prometheus and Grafana that might not be listed in the system's `/etc/services` file.
-- **Persistence**: Saves iptables rules and ensures they are restored on system startup using a systemd service.

 ## Prerequisites